ridvanaltun/react-native-lucky-wheel/README.md

 > A decent lucky wheel component for React-Native

-It's sucks that writing a lucky wheel (known as `fortune of wheel`) component.
+It's sucks that writing a lucky wheel (known as `wheel of fortune`) component.
 I wrote one, so you wouldn't have to.

 # Table of Contents <!-- omit in toc -->